Jesus-Mendoza-Garmendia/Ironman_Triathlon_Analysis/README.md

 <img width="800" src="https://github-production-user-asset-6210df.s3.amazonaws.com/181696165/391377930-0dcaf18b-69fa-4da7-b362-ae9af831830a.gif?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAVCODYLSA53PQK4ZA%2F20241202%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Date=20241202T005423Z&X-Amz-Expires=300&X-Amz-Signature=894bd1a54e019e69a672061e98ecb742f042e71359d8865be8f2b7abd1020ebb&X-Amz-SignedHeaders=host" />

 ## Prioritizing Training: Segment Sensitivity Analysis
-Using simulated results, I conducted a sensitivity analysis to determine which segment improvements would yield the greatest overall time reductions.
-This analysis revealed which disciplines—swimming, biking, or running—warrant the most focus, helping prioritize training efforts for maximum impact on race performance.
+To optimize training efforts, I used sensitivity analysis to evaluate how changes in each segment—swimming, biking, and running—affect overall race time.
+By correlating performance metrics in these segments with total race time, this analysis pinpoints which discipline improvements will have the most significant impact on achieving faster results and better rankings.

+This approach allows for data-driven prioritization of training, directing focus to areas where the greatest time gains can be made.
+For example, if running pace has the highest correlation with overall time, then improving running performance would be the most effective use of training time.

 ```R
 # Sensitivity Analysis: Rank Change by Segment
 sensitivity_analysis <- optimized_rankings |>